Peppermint Bark Brownies

 Pour into the baking tin and spread into an even layer.
 Bake for 30-34 minutes, until a toothpick inserted in the center comes out clean or with just a few moist crumbs.
 These brownies are fudgy, but shouldn’t be too gooey in the middle when they’re done; the center will look mostly set on top.

-Remove from oven and allow to cool before cutting; store in an airtight container at room temperature.
-Makes 24.
+Remove from oven and allow to cool before frosting.

 Ingredients